BryggansBryggeri/bryggio/README.md

 ## Configuration

-- **BryggIO config:** JSON file which specifies general settings, and importantly **the path to the `nats-server` binary and corresponding config file**.
+- **BryggIO config:** JSON file which specifies general settings, and importantly **the path to the `nats-server` binary**.
   See `sample-bryggio.json` for an example.
-- **NATS config:** particular YAML config file for the `nats-server`.
-  See `sample-nats-config.yaml` for an example.
-  This will be integrated into the general BryggIO config.

-Check out the sample configs in this repo for usage.
+Check out the sample config in this repo for usage.

 ## Run